karahanyilmazer/karahanyilmazer.github.io/3d-modelling-gallery.md

 ---
 layout: gallery
 title: 3D Modeling
----

-Inspired by numerous digital artists I followed online, I've long aspired to create similar digital artwork.
+gallery_text: Inspired by numerous digital artists I followed online, I've long aspired to create similar digital artwork.
 When I finally took the first steps to learn 3D modeling in Blender I came up with these creations.
 Hope you enjoy them as much as I do!
+---

 <div class="gallery-item"><a href="\..\assets\img\lighthouse.png" data-lightbox="3d-gallery" data-title="Lonely lighthouse in a starry night"><img src="\..\assets\img\lighthouse.png" alt="Image of a lighthouse."></a></div>